 From 2024–2025 onward, any company that wants to offer regulated crypto-asset services or issue certain types of tokens in the EU must comply with MiCA.

-What the DLT Pilot Regime Covers
+What the DLT Pilot Regime covers

 The DLT Pilot Regime is the EU’s experimental framework for using blockchain (DLT) to build and operate market-infrastructure - such as trading venues and settlement systems - for traditional financial instruments.